The Gateway to the Lake

 The marina is also the place to visit for fishing charters or jet ski rentals.

-Bradford is the main beach in Milwaukee and the only beach guarded by lifeguards.
+Wisconsin's top urban beach and the only Milwaukee beach guarded by lifeguards.
 Visit the nearby custard stand for frozen treats, or rent a cabana at the beach.

 Volley Life organizes beach volleyball leagues and soccer tournaments throughout the summer.